 Upon completion of the certificate, students will gain a deeper understanding of today’s economic challenges and contemporary policy discussions and be equipped with tools to conduct their own policy analysis and research in a multidisciplinary manner.
 Each of the courses fulfilling the requirements for the Certificate contribute to this outcome.

 REQUIREMENTSTo earn the certificate, students must complete a total of five (5) courses (two required and three electives) for a total of 15 US or 30 ECTS credits.
-Two of these courses must be OSUN Network Collaborative Courses.
-OSUN Online Courses or participation in the EDI Summer Workshop in Public Finance and Economic Policy can substitute for the required core course with permission of the advisor.
+Two of these courses must be OSUN Network Collaborative Courses (NCCs).
+Students at OSUN institutions that do not yet offer these two NCCs, can fulfill the requirements by enrolling in OSUN Online Courses, such as Democratizing Work after the Pandemic or the Right to Employment, or by participating in an comparable curricular program, subject to approval of their advisor and Certificate coordinator.
 The remaining three courses may be part of the regular curriculum of the student’s home institution and/or OSUN courses and will fulfill the certificate’s methods and additional elective course requirements.

 - OSUN Network Collaborative Course: Right to Employment (or a corresponding OSUN Online Economic History course, such as Democratizing Work or Full Employment: History, Theory, Policy)